mchlol/tarot/README.md

 - adding a homepage in `package.json`
 - set up a workflow to gh pages deployment as per the [Vite docs](https://vitejs.dev/guide/static-deploy.html)
 - add gh-pages as dependency and deploy from gh-pages
+- use Netlify instead, run into new error:
+"Failed to load module script: Expected a JavaScript module script but the server responded with a MIME type of "application/octet-stream".
+Strict MIME type checking is enforced for module scripts per HTML spec."
+- realise `dist` folder is in `gitignore`, remove it and have successful deploy on netlify 😅🔫

 ## Resources